The Ultimate Guide to Growing Chickpeas

 Otherwise known as garbanzo beans, chickpeas have been cultivated for centuries around the world.
 They’re a cool-season crop commonly grown in the Mediterranean and Asia, but gardeners in temperate climates rarely consider it for their vegetable plots.

-A delicious and versatile plant-based protein, chickpeas are surprisingly easy to grow at home.
-The seeds germinate easily and the plants don’t ask for much – meet their basic growing requirements and you’ll be good to go!
+A delicious and versatile plant-based protein, it’s surprisingly easy to grow chickpeas at home.
+The garbanzo bean seeds germinate easily and the plants don’t ask for much – meet their basic growing requirements and you’ll be good to go!

 In terms of soil, go for something well-draining, but not too rich.
 Surprisingly, chickpeas tend to do better on poorer soils.
 This doesn’t mean heavy clay (clay soil is actually very fertile and high in nutrients), just roughly cultivated garden soil.
 Simply pick a growing area, make sure that it’s well-draining, add a few centimetres of compost over the top, and you’re ready to plant!

 How to Grow Chickpeas from Seed

 Chickpeas can be started off in modules indoors or direct sown outside.